opencube-horizon/vni-service/INSTALL.md

 ## VNI CRD and Controller
+First, install Metacontroller.
+Refer to the Metacontroller [documentation](https://metacontroller.github.io/metacontroller/guide/install.html) for information on how to install the Metacontroller.
+Apply the file `config/metacontroller.yaml`, which contains some tuning options for the Metacontroller engine.

+Create a namespace using file `config/vni-management-namespace.yml`.
-The VNI CRD and controller can be installed using the yaml files `config/vni-crd.yml` and `config/vni-controller.yml`.
+The VNI CRD and controller can be installed using the yaml files `config/vni-crd.yml`, `config/vni-claim-crd.yml` and `config/vni-controller.yml`.
 Apply then e.g. via `kubectl`.
-Refer to the Metacontroller [documentation](https://metacontroller.github.io/metacontroller/guide/install.html) for information on how to install the Metacontroller.
-Note that this it must be installed prior to applying the VNI controller yaml.

 By design, the VNI controller listens to resource creation events and acts upon those matching the configuration in `config/vni-controller.yml`.
 As of now, Deployments, DaemonSets, ReplicaSets, Jobs, and volcano.sh-Jobs are configured.